f18m/netlist-viewer/NetlistViewer/distrib/README.md

 1. Compile the distrib\setup.nsi with NSIS
    Note that you can also use the build_installers.bat batch file to do this step automatically.
 1. Attach the installer to the new Github release

+NOTE: these steps run also in the CI pipeline so you can find the NSIS Windows installer attached to any run of the CI.